logical/telepathy/README.md

+THIS PROJECT IS DISCONTINUED FOR NOW.

+The research is proving more difficult than I have hoped and there are alternatives available.

 This is telepathy the mostly HARDWARE project not telepathy the software project Sorry for my lack of creativity in choosing a name.

-This poject contains an EXPERIMENTAL bluetooth eeg circuit.
+This poject contains an EXPERIMENTAL wireless eeg circuit.

 GOAL
 ------